 I hope to see experimental evidence for quantum gravity in my lifetime.

 I’m sorry Sabine, but you won’t.
 Because quantum gravity is detached from the foundations of physics.
-Instead it’s a castle in the air, floating on hype and hypothesis.
+Instead it’s a castle in the air, floating on hype and hypothesis and misconception.
 One day it’s all going to come crashing down, so bale out while you can.
 There are better things to do.